I expect whilst domain dealing to meet 99% honest dealing.

 Don't trust your logs or click throughs as even all this can be and is often bludged.

 A long term trend of traffic would be nice to see.
 If a domain has x traffic and click throughs last October and now in March it has many more and is suddenly making lots of money per day.
-This is a sure sign that you are not buying natural type-ins, but a result of some sort of SEO, or fraud.
+This is a sure sign that you are not buying natural type-ins, but a result of some sort of SEO

 And comparison with any other domains you already own would give you an impression as to whether the claims were a little high.
 Given, this is difficult because a slight variation in the domain can make a huge difference.